Nation's toxic chemicals law fails to protect us

 How will this bill make the current law safer?

-If the reforms laid out in the Lautenberg Act remain intact as Congress conferences on the bill, it will give EPA the tools necessary to better ensure the safety of chemicals and significantly strengthen health protections for American families.
+This bill would give EPA the tools necessary to better ensure the safety of chemicals, significantly strengthening health protections for American families.
 Among other things, the bill would:

 - require EPA to review the safety of all new and existing chemicals, with clear priority-setting and concrete deadlines for decisions and regulatory action,